North-facing garden ideas have an exquisite beauty. More subtle, yet just as enticing as their sunnier counterparts.

 In their shadiest corners, intriguing planting choices can be layered, while brighter areas can be devoted to colorful garden ideas with beautiful blooms.

 Whether you’ve a tiny courtyard, patio or a good-sized plot, pick the plants that will thrive and they’ll be the basis for a haven where you can be at one with nature.
-After all the spadework, don’t forget to plan the all-important spot to sit, relax and enjoy the view.
+After all the spadework, don’t forget to plan your garden decor and the all-important spot to sit, relax and enjoy the view.

 1. Follow the light in a north-facing garden

 Great gardening is all about observation.
 Take note of how the light changes during the day, and plan your planting accordingly.
 In a north-facing garden, the area closest to the house will be overshadowed by the building until the sun is high in the sky so mark it out for shade loving plants.
 The farthest end is your sun-catcher – make the most of it for a bench and pots of sun-loving annuals.

 Garden walls, fences, sheds and tall trees can block the light.
 Some you might just have to live with, but perhaps moving a shed or lowering the height of the fence could help.
 Replacing fence panels with a horizontal slatted screen or trellis, or thinning out the canopy of trees will allow gorgeous dappled light to play across borders and beds.

 Check with your council if you want to fell or prune a tree.
 Some, particularly in a conservation area, are protected by a Tree Preservation Order (TPO) and you’ll need permission.

 If you’re scratching your head over a dark corner where nothing seems to grow, take heart.
 There’s a good selection of plants to choose from when planning a shade garden that will feel right at home in a shady spot.
 For a zing of lime green, the flowers of Euphorbia amygdaloides var. robbiae will lift the spirits in spring.